 Definition 3.9 (Feedforward network).
-The neuron layers of a feedforward network (fig. 3.3) are clearly separated: One input layer, one output layer and one or more processing layers which are invisible from the outside (also called hidden layers).
+The neuron layers of a feedforward network (fig. 3.3 on the following page) are clearly separated: One input layer, one output layer and one or more processing layers which are invisible from the outside (also called hidden layers).
 Connections are only permitted to neurons of the following layer.